 The EHMAD number plates were purchased as a Christmas gift by Graham’s long-suffering misso, and for good reason.
 Aside from the sedan, he also has a kick-arse panel van build nearing completion, a six-cylinder wagon that’s more of a cruiser, and a ute which he is currently forbidden from spending any money on – the full set, then!

-The EH is an older build – the Toyota Ice Blue paint job is 13 years old – so Graham wasn’t going to take the win based on his show judging.
-Instead, he would have to put in an exceptional performance in the driving events to finish on top.
+The EH is an older build – the owner-applied Toyota Ice Blue paint job and leather-trimmer Premier interior have been in place for 13 years – so it was unlikely that Graham could rely solely on the car’s show credentials to get the win, and he knew he would have to bring the noise in the driving events.

-“I’m really surprised to have won!” says Graham.
-“My plan was to bring my new EH van to Red CentreNATS, but it wasn’t going to be ready.
-I’m aiming for Rocky Nats with that one.
-I’m blown away!”
+“I’m really surprised to have won!” said Graham, who had travelled to RCN from Brisbane.
+“My plan was to bring my new EH van to Red CentreNATS [In The Build, SM June, 2020], but it wasn’t going to be ready.
+I’m aiming for Rockynats with that one now.
+I’m just blown away!”

-“Touch wood, it has been a really reliable combination,” says Graham.
+“Touch wood, it has been a really reliable combination,” he said.
 “The E85 keeps it cool and it drives nice around town.
 It only has a 3800rpm stall in it and 235 radials on the back.
-Out back, it has all the Gazzard Bros rear suspension stuff, that really helps it hook up.
+It has all the Gazzard Bros rear suspension stuff; that really helps it hook up.”

 Graham and the EH are regulars at Willowbank Raceway, although he'll have to keep an eye on the right foot to avoid going too fast